 Before digging into the “how to”, it’s worth repeating this:

-The connection among decisions you make lies not in what you’re deciding, but in how you decide.
+The connection among decisions you make is not about what you’re deciding, but in how you decide.

 In fact, an effective decision-making process fulfills these five criteria: